 Here I cover the workflow I use for copyediting.
 This will give you an overview of the process and the tools that I use.
 The information here is for short- and medium-sized jobs (up to roughly 30,000 words).
 The information is geared towards academic copyediting, my main specialism, but much of it will also apply to other kinds of documents.
 For large jobs, such as book projects, I will write a more detailed project brief and style sheet.

-- First, I will ask you to fill in your style preferences (e.g. UK/US spelling; -ise/-ize endings), via this form.
-The options are basic, but you can add any extra details you wish in the final section.
+- First, I will about any style preferences (e.g. UK/US spelling; -ise/-ize endings).
 I will also ask you if there is a specific style guide you would like me to follow (e.g. the Chicago Manual of Style) for all other decisions.

 - Next, I will run a macro (something like a miniature computer program) called DocAlyse to analyse your document.
 This will help me make other style decisions, such as the use of —em dashes— or – spaced en dashes – in your text.